 - promote safe and responsible use of technology both in school and at home.

 Technology is used throughout the pupils’ school day and is embedded in our teaching.
 This enables the pupils to see the impact that technology has on everyday life and how it can be used as a tool to support and develop their learning.
-Each classroom has an interactive whiteboard, camera and visualiser which are used on a regular basis.
+Each classroom has an interactive whiteboard which is used on a regular basis to support and promote interactive learning.